01 Oct The Ugly Side of Success

-I know it seems a little late for me, considering I’m in college, but this summer I have my first real job.
-I work in retail at a really nice boutique on a gorgeous street, and I love the clothing I work with!
-As much as I’m learning at my job, there are a lot of downsides to working in retail, including the hours, sales quotas, and the sometimes rude customers.
+I know it seems a little late for me, considering I just started college, but this fall I have my first real job.
+In the middle of the pandemic, I am working in retail at a really nice clothing store in my hometown, and I love the clothing I worked with!
+As much as learn at my job, there are a lot of downsides to working in retail, including, the fear of illness, worries of commission quotas, and the sometimes rude customers.
 Something I never thought I would have to deal with is co-worker drama…

 I have read that sometimes collegues who have been working longer at a store can feel that a new employee’s success is due to luck, rather than her own talents.
 Or perhaps he felt insecure that a women could be as accomplished as he?
 Perhaps he felt that he needed to accuse me of being an aggressive seller because I’ve been doing well at my job and he felt insecure.